 The move to Manchester was supposed to take Schneiderlin’s game to the next level but he struggled to cope with the pressures of the step-up, failing to establish himself as a regular and swiftly falling out-of-favour following the arrival of Jose Mourinho as manager.

-He left for Everton just 18 months into a long-term deal, the France international moving to Merseyside in a £20m deal in 2016 before returning to French football with Nice this year.
+He left for Everton just 18 months into a long-term deal, the France international moving to Merseyside in a £20m deal in 2016 before returning to French football with Nice in 2020.

-The man of the moment and a player for whom great things have been expected since bursting onto the scene at Manchester United, a teenage Martial scoring a stunning debut goal against Liverpool after completing a big-money move from Monaco.
+Great things have been expected of Anthony Martial since he burst onto the scene at Manchester United, the teenager scoring a stunning debut goal against Liverpool after completing a big-money move from Monaco.

 Since then Martial’s United career has been a mix of highs and lows, his evident talent and languid style leaving the forward as a player who polarises opinion between supporters and pundits alike.

-Often deployed in a wide role before being utilised in his preferred position as a central striker under Ole Gunnar Solskjaer, the 24-year-old will hope to further impress as United’s number nine following his first career hat-trick this week – a treble which took the star to a career-best of 19 goals in all competitions so far this season.
+Often deployed in a wide role before being utilised in his preferred position as a central striker under Ole Gunnar Solskjaer, the 25-year-old endured a disappointing 2020/21 season and will hope to silence his doubters once again ahead of the forthcoming campaign.

 See also – 90’s Football Hall of Fame: Peter Schmeichel